Power and Pathos at the Getty Museum

 Paris Photo Los Angeles, 2015; image © codylee.co

-We gave an overview of Paris Photo Los Angeles last week in anticipation of its third edition.
-The weather was characteristically perfect in LA and the satellite edition of the Paris fair now seems quite established.
-News feeds on both coasts were full of Paris Photo Los Angeles for an entire week before early Instagrams began to appear from the Venice Biennale.
+We gave an overview of Paris Photo Los Angeles last week in anticipation of its third edition this weekend.
+The weather was characteristically perfect and the satellite edition of the Paris fair now seems established in LA.
+The feeds were full of Paris Photo Los Angeles for an entire week before early Instagrams began to appear from the Venice Biennale.

 Continue reading “Paris Photo Los Angeles Recap”